drasyl/drasyl/docs/content/index.md

 any two nodes will be provided.
 Zero-configuration is required to use drasyl.
 Developers can [run a new drasyl node](getting-started.md) without having to write configuration files or provide IP addresses of other peers.

-!!! info

-    As drasyl is primarily developed for the research project [Smart Networks for Urban Participation (SANE)](https://sane.city/) and focuses on functionalities necessary for the project.
-However, drasyl is open to contributions made by the community.